EricaXia/myblog/content/regression-overview.md

 ## Ridge Regression

 A regularized version of linear regression. *Regularized* meaning selected or fine-tuned to improve the model's predictive capability.
-A regularization term is added to the model in order to keep the model weights as small as possible.
+An $l1$ regularization term is added to the model in order to keep the model weights as small as possible.

 The regularization term added to the model is calculated as: